sed-pro-inria/tools-training/1-vers/git.md

 Emma starts by forking the central repository to her own bare repository.

-Note: this is a functionnality provided out of the box by GitHub
+Note: this is a functionnality provided out of the box by GitHub.

 Then Emma clones her bare public repository.